Understanding Your FIT Results

 What if my screening result is abnormal?

 An abnormal result means that blood was found in your stool.
 The screening program will send the results to your healthcare provider.
-Your healthcare provider or the screening program's client navigator will contact you about the appropriate follow-up care, which may include a colonoscopy.
+Your healthcare provider or the screening program's nurse navigator will contact you about the appropriate follow-up care, which may include a colonoscopy.

 For more information about your FIT result, please contact your healthcare provider or call the screening program toll free at 1-855-292-2202.